Skip to content

 # Blank machine → running autonomous engineering org

-See the orgctl RFP for the full project specification. orgctl depends on OrgLoop’s stable interfaces (manifest schema, orgloop doctor --json, --non-interactive flags) but has its own release cadence and project scope.
+See the orgctl RFP for the full project specification. orgctl depends on OrgLoop’s stable interfaces (orgloop doctor --json, --non-interactive flags, connector setup metadata) but has its own release cadence and project scope.